joanjane/hac-playground/README.md

 # Handy Angular Components playground

-This project is a sample project that uses [Handy Angular Components library](https://github.com/joanjane/handy-angular-components), ngx-translate for localization and compiles to JIT and AOT.
+This project is a sample project that uses [Handy Angular Components library](https://github.com/joanjane/handy-angular-components).

+Features:
+* A bit more real world demos using _Handy Angular Components_
+* Localization via ngx-translate
+* AOT and JIT compilation via npm scripts on package.json
+* *Multiple root components* setup (cool right?).
+Use angular 2+ as a pure component framework without the need of creating a SPA or using a single root component.
+See [app.module.ts](https://github.com/joanjane/hac-playground/blob/master/src/app/app.module.ts#32) to learn how to bootstrap more than one component.

 ## Development